-Tickets are stored in a file in your home directory.
 After you have logged in, your ticket is valid for a limited period of time (by default, 12 hours).
 Your administrator may have changed this setting.
-By default, your ticket is valid only for the IP address of the workstation from which you logged in, but you can create tickets that are valid for any IP address if you are working from more than one machine and using a shared home directory.
+By default, your ticket is valid only for the IP address of the workstation from which you logged in, but you can create tickets that are valid for any IP address if you are working from more than one machine and using a shared ticket file.

-To use ticket-based authentication, set a password with p4 passwd, and log in by getting a ticket from the Perforce server by using the p4 login command.
+To use ticket-based authentication, set a password with p4 $\, \tt passwd$, and log in by getting a ticket from the Perforce server by using the p4 $\, \tt login$ command.